tmr08c/tmr08c.github.io/content/blog/2021/03/more-specific-factories-with-traits/index.md

 end
 ```

-We are able to simply `build` our association because we are working with Structs and not `ActiveRecord`-backed models.
-If you are in a Rails app, you will want to review the different options for [specifying an association](https://github.com/thoughtbot/factory_bot/blob/master/GETTING_STARTED.md#associations) with FactoryBot and decide what makes sense for your situation.

 ### Leveraging Transient Attributes

 We can go a step further with out trait and add the ability to specify how many memory cards a `Camera` has.
 For this, we can use [transient attributes](https://github.com/thoughtbot/factory_bot/blob/master/GETTING_STARTED.md#transient-attributes).
-Transient attributes allow you to pass variabls into FactoryBot that are not a part of the model you are creating, but can be referenced during during the creation of the factory.
-Let's take a look at what this looks like in practice:
+Transient attributes allow you to pass variables into FactoryBot that are not a part of the model you are creating, but can be referenced during during the creation of the factory.
+Let's take a look at this in practice:

 ```ruby
 factory :camera do